 “But what I tell my clients is to ask themselves seriously if they want to be the person who pays for it.
 If they do, I’m ready.
 But most just want to avoid trouble.
 So settling, removing the offending content, and avoiding the causes for the trouble in the first place by learning (and following) the rules is usually the best idea.”

-And that brings us back to Nik Richie, the blogger who decided to fight – and appears to be writing a book to help pay for it – is Kentucky blogger Nik Richie.
+And that brings us back to Nik Richie, the blogger who decided to fight – and appears to be writing a book to help pay for it.
 Richie’s site makes no pretense to be anything other than what it is: a no-holds-barred place where people are encouraged to post “candid” photos and snarky comments about them.
 So most observers figured that it wasn’t a question of if he’d get sued, just when, and whether or not he’d wind up paying damages.
 (Forbes wrote an article a couple of years ago that seems to imply that he can well afford to pay damages.)

-The press release is posted here exactly as it appeared on PRNewswire; republishing it does not mean that I think that the assertions made in the release are accurate, or that I believe that Richie will prevail in the appeal on his case.
+Richie’s press release is posted here exactly as it appeared on PRNewswire.
+Republishing it does not mean that I think that the assertions made in the release are accurate, or that I believe that Richie will prevail in the appeal on his case.
 I’m including it here for one reason only: to point out one of the reasons why people keep getting sued.

 People keep getting sued because — like Richie — they believe that the same rules apply to Facebook and to their own website or blog.

 They don’t.
-Back when dial-up access to computer networks was a brand new technology, Congress thought that Internet companies needed some special protections, so the ISPs and web companies (back then it was AOL, CompuServe, and PLINK) were defined as “common carriers”, just like AT&T and the other telephone companies.
+Back when dial-up access to computer networks was a brand new technology, Congress thought that Internet companies needed some special protections.
+So rules were written that defined ISPs and web companies (back then it was AOL, CompuServe, and PLINK) as “common carriers”, just like AT&T and the other telephone companies.

 It had been decided decades before that you couldn’t sue Ma Bell because somebody said something defamatory or revealed trade secrets on a phone call because the “common carrier” was just providing a link between people.